How Soon Can a Pregnancy Test Be Taken After Implantation?

 What is Implantation?

-When a fertilized egg migrates down the fallopian tubes, becoming a ball of numerous cells from a single cell.
-Then, this group of cells implants into the uterus lining.
+When a fertilised egg migrates down the fallopian tubes, it becomes a ball of numerous cells (embryo) from a single cell.
+Then, this group of cells implants into the uterine lining.
 Following that, it begins growing and developing the embryo and placenta.
 This embedding is termed implantation.

 Implantation usually occurs between eight and nine days after ovulation (when the egg cell leaves an ovary).

-After successful and healthy implantation, the embryo circulates the pregnancy hormone or HCG that helps the body develop for the pregnancy.
-HCG is the hormone that is perceived in the pregnancy test.
+After successful and healthy implantation, the embryo secretes the pregnancy hormone or HCG, which helps the body develop for the pregnancy.
+HCG is the hormone that is detected in the pregnancy test.
 At this point, some may understand or feel specific signs of pregnancy.

-Some women may experience brown vaginal discharge for 1-2 days is experienced after successful implantation.
-Other women may also experience cramps on the following days after successful implantation.
-Swollen breasts, breast discomfort, and breast tenderness may also result after successful implantation.
+Some women may experience brown vaginal discharge for 1-2 days after successful implantation.
+Other women may also experience cramps, swollen breasts, breast discomfort, and breast tenderness on the following days after successful implantation.

 Therefore, following implantation, certain challenging activities and workouts may need to be avoided to prevent failure of implantation.